-Fortunately there is an object metric that was created for this purpose called the Janka hardness scale, which has been discussed in a couple of WWGOA Live Events.
-The Janka hardness scale scale is based on a test that measures the amount of force needed to make a specific sized impression in wood.
-The test has been performed on thousands of wood species, and serves a great reference for woodworkers.
+Fortunately there is an object metric that was created for this purpose called the Janka hardness scale, which has been discussed in a couple of WWGOA LIVE Events.
+The Janka hardness scale scale is based on a test that measures the amount of force needed to make a specific-sized impression in wood.
+The test has been performed on thousands of wood species, and serves as a great reference for woodworkers.

 Project suitability.
 When you have a specific project in mind that requires a certain amount of durability, it’s helpful to use the Janka hardness scale as a reference to determine whether the wood species that you plan to use might be up for the task.

 Compare unfamiliar wood to species that you know.
 Everyone has a handful of wood species that they know well, including an understanding of their durability.
 The Janka hardness scale gives you an objective frame of reference to compare a new species to ones that you are familiar with as a way to screen the new species for a project.

 Explore new species.
 Once you know what hardness level is required for a particular project, the Janka rating system allows you to search for species that meet a minimum requirement.
 This can get you out of the rut of your usual wood selection options.